Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 **DeepSurv is a deep feed-forward neural network** which estimates each individual's effect on their *hazard rates* with respect to parametrized weigths of the network $\theta$.
 Generally, the structure of this neural network is quite straightforward.
 Comparing to Simon-Farragi network, DeepSurv is a configurable with multiple number of hidden layers.

-- The input data $X$ is represented as set of observed covariates,
+- The input data $X$ is represented as set of observed covariates.
-- Hidden layers in this model are fully-connected nonlinear activation layers with not necessarily the same number of nodes in each of them, followed by dropout layers,
+- Hidden layers in this model are fully-connected nonlinear activation layers with not necessarily the same number of nodes in each of them, followed by dropout layers.
 - The output layer has only one node with a linear activation function which gives the output $\hat{h}_{\theta}$ (log-risk hazard estimations).

 {{< figure src="/blog/img/seminar/group2_SurvivalAnalysis/deep_surv_arch.jpg" width="900" link="group2_SurvivalAnalysis/deep_surv_arch.jpg">}}